Logotherapy: Schizophrenia

-Though logotherapy wasn't intended to deal with severe disorders, Frankl believed that logotherapy could benefit even those with schizophrenia.
+Though logotherapy was not intended to deal with severe disorders, Frankl believed that logotherapy could benefit even those with schizophrenia.
 He recognized the roots of schizophrenia in physiological dysfunction.
-In this dysfunction, the person with schizophrenia “experiences himself as an object” rather than as a subject.
+In this dysfunction, the person with schizophrenia "experiences himself as an object" rather than as a subject.
 Frankl suggested that a person with schizophrenia could be helped by logotherapy by first being taught to ignore voices and to end persistent self-observation.
-Then, during this same period, the person with schizophrenia must be led toward meaningful activity, as “even for the schizophrenic there remains that residue of freedom toward fate and toward the disease which man always possesses, no matter how ill he may be, in all situations and at every moment of life, to the very last”.
+Then, during this same period, the person with schizophrenia must be led toward meaningful activity, as "even for the schizophrenic there remains that residue of freedom toward fate and toward the disease which man always possesses, no matter how ill he may be, in all situations and at every moment of life, to the very last".

 Terminally ill patients

 In 1977, Terry Zuehlke and John Watkins conducted a study analyzing the effectiveness of logotherapy in treating terminally ill patients.
-The study's design used 20 male Veterans Administration volunteers who were randomly assigned to one of two possible treatments – (1) group that received 8 45-minute sessions over a 2-week period and (2) group used as control that received delayed treatment.
-Each group was tested on 5 scales – the MMPI K Scale, MMPI L Scale, Death Anxiety Scale, Brief Psychiatric Rating Scale, and the Purpose of Life Test.
+The study's design used 20 male Veterans Administration volunteers who were randomly assigned to one of two possible treatments – (1) group that received eight 45-minute sessions over a 2-week period and (2) group used as control that received delayed treatment.
+Each group was tested on five scales – the MMPI K Scale, MMPI L Scale, Death Anxiety Scale, Brief Psychiatric Rating Scale, and the Purpose of Life Test.
 The results showed an overall significant difference between the control and treatment groups.
 While the univariate analyses showed that there were significant group differences in 3/5 of the dependent measures.
 These results confirm the idea that terminally ill patients can benefit from logotherapy in coping with death.

 Forms of treatment

 Ecce Homo is a method used in logotherapy.
-It requires of the therapist to note the innate strengths that people have and how they have dealt with adversity and suffering in life; to ask the patient to consider how, despite everything a person may have gone through, they made the best of their suffering!
-The method is called "Ecce Homo", which is Greek for "Behold the Man", because the method involves beholding how other people have made the best of their adversity.
+It requires of the therapist to note the innate strengths that people have and how they have dealt with adversity and suffering in life; to ask the patient to consider how, despite everything a person may have gone through, they made the best of their suffering.
+The method is called "Ecce Homo", which is Latin for "Behold the Man", because the method involves beholding how other people have made the best of their adversity.

 Critiques

 Authoritarianism

 In 1961 Rollo May argued that logotherapy is, in essence, authoritarian.
 He suggested that Frankl's therapy presents a plain solution to all of life's problems, an assertion that would seem to undermine the complexity of human life itself.
 May contended that if a patient could not find their own meaning, Frankl would provide a goal for his patient.
-In effect, this would negate the patient's personal responsibility, thus “diminish[ing] the patient as a person”.
-Frankl explicitly replied to May's arguments through a written dialogue, sparked by Rabbi Reuven Bulka's article “Is Logotherapy Authoritarian?”.
+In effect, this would negate the patient's personal responsibility, thus "diminish[ing] the patient as a person".
+Frankl explicitly replied to May's arguments through a written dialogue, sparked by Rabbi Reuven Bulka's article "Is Logotherapy Authoritarian?".
 Frankl responded that he combined the prescription of medication, if necessary, with logotherapy, to deal with the person's psychological and emotional reaction to the illness, and highlighted areas of freedom and responsibility, where the person is free to search and to find meaning.